Frequently Asked Question's

 WM.
 Philip Welscher, MD Spokane, WA Dermatologist

-"Collagen itself is far too large a molecule to penetrate human skin, so we have to turn to other ingredients that can put collagen production into overdrive, such a retinol, vitamin C, alphahydroxy acids, peptides and growth factors.
+"Collagen itself is far too large a molecule to penetrate human skin, so we have to turn to other ingredients that can put collagen production into overdrive, such a fruit acids, glycolic acid, vitamin C, alphahydroxy acids, peptides.
 Most anti-aging products on the market today contain a cocktail of these ingredients to provide added benefits."

 Patricia K. Farris, MD Metairie, LA Dermatologist